Liquidity Pool

 e.mock_all_auths();

-We have abstracted into a few functions the tasks of creating token contracts, deploying a liquidity pool contract, and installing the token example WASM bytecode into our test environment.
+We have abstracted into a couple functions the tasks of creating token contracts and deploying a liquidity pool contract.
 Each are then used within the test.

 )